Are solar panels worth it in the UK?

 Do solar panels affect your EPC rating?

-Solar panels will typically add 18 points onto your Energy Performance Certificate (EPC) score.
+Solar panels will usually add 18 points onto your Energy Performance Certificate (EPC) score.

 This will almost always raise your rating by a grade – for example from a D to a C.